ColdenLeng/MCTI-project-phase-report/README.md

 # RelaxLoss - Experiments

-This repository is based on the original **RelaxLoss** implementation and paper.
-I use it as a **research playground** to reproduce the results and extend the method to different datasets (e.g., Adult, STL-10, MIMIC-IV) and membership inference attacks.

-⚠️ Note: The code structure is messy and mainly for **personal experiments**, not for production use.
+⚠️ Note: The code structure is messy and mainly for **experiments**.
 For more information, please read the final report

 MIMIC-IV-PROCESSOR include some example scripts on how to process MIMIC data